geosolutions-it/MapStore2/docs/developer-guide/local-config.md

   "extensionsRegistry": "extensions.json",
   // URL of the folder from where extensions bundles and other assets are loaded "extensionsFolder": "",
-  // API keys for bing and mapquest services "bingApiKey",
   // force dates to be in this specified format. use moment js format pattern "forceDateFormat": "YYYY-MM-DD",
   // force time to be in this specified format. use moment js format pattern